-Have heard about reincarnation and all the stages of birth and death?
+Have you heard about reincarnation and all the stages of birth and death?
 I love reading about it and I have found some fascinating information which I’m sharing in this post.

 The word reincarnation derives from the Latin, literally meaning “entering the flesh again.”